Skip to main content

 Prevention and Early Detection

-Screening can reduce the risk of CRC through detection of precancerous growths, or polyps, before they become cancerous.
-It can also allow cancers to be detected early, before they cause symptoms and when treatment may be more effective.
+Screening can prevent colorectal cancer through detection of precancerous growths, or polyps, which can be removed before they become cancerous.
+It can also allow colorectal cancers to be detected early, before they cause symptoms and when treatment may be more effective.

-Despite the availability of effective CRC screening tests, some people choose not to get screened.
+Despite the availability of effective colorectal cancer screening tests, some people choose not to get screened.
 Some reasons may be because of the personal nature of the procedures, a lack of recommendation by their doctor, perceived costs or lack of insurance, or the preparation involved for a colonoscopy.

 Although not currently recommended for screening, there are new techniques under development such as: